Ard3ny/ard3ny.github.io/_posts/2023-06-20-Quick-fix-sssd-apparmor-spam copy.md

 8417 test1
 ```

-Try to get this number as low as possible by creating smallest list of information possible (number of users, groups etc.)
+Try to get this number as low as possible by creating the smallest list of information possible (number of users, groups etc.)

-In some cloud provider cases like, Google workspace, you can select which Users, groups, OUs you want to include.
+In some cloud provider cases like, Google Workspace, you can select which Users, groups, OUs you want to include.

-Maybe you dont need the whole company and all of the OUs, maybe you can have a group which contains all the necessary users.
-Start by cutting the these output informations first , which will help with the traffic and CLoud Provider (google workspace) site of things
+Maybe you don't need the whole company and all of the OUs, maybe you can have a group that contains all the necessary users.
+Start by cutting these output informations first, which will help with the traffic and CLoud Provider (google workspace) site of things